Annie V. C. Leavitt (1844-1929) was born in Pondville, Vermont (now part

 The Christian Science

 Journal from 1883 until 1910.
-She joined The First Church of Christ,
+She was one of the First Members of The

-membership at her own request in January 1910.
-Shortly afterwards, she established the
+was dismissed from membership at her own request in January 1910.
+Shortly afterwards,

-Church of Christ, Scientist (Independent).
-In 1912, she left this church, after settling
+she established the Church of Christ, Scientist (Independent).
+In 1912, she left this

 See more letters.